 Bitcoin is the largest cryptocurrency in the world by market cap.
 Most people have heard of it.
 You can’t turn on the TV these days without someone mentioning it.
 Ripple is different.
 Despite being the fourth largest cryptocurrency in the world, most people have never heard of it.
 So what is Ripple?

 Read: What is cryptocurrency?

-So what is Ripple?
 Like Bitcoin and Ethereum, Ripple can be hard to understand.
 Especially because it’s pretty different than most cryptocurrencies.
-Keep reading to find out what it is, how much it costs, where you can get it, and more.
+Keep reading to find out what is Ripple, how much it costs, where you can get it, and more.